UFResearchComputing/MolMIM-NIM/README.md

    exec /blue/groupname/gatorlink/conda/envs/molmim-nim/bin/python -m ipykernel "$@"
    ```

-4. Satrt the JupyerLab server on Desktop:
+4. Satrt the JupyerLab server on Desktop

    Open a new terminal and run the command:
    ```bash
    conda activate molmim-nim